 General Information

-The MM Composition Stage Music Emphasis will not be taking applications for the 2023-2024 application cycle.
-Dr. Andrew Simpson is on sabbatical; we will next accept applications starting in Fall 2024.
+The MM Composition Stage Music Emphasis will not be taking applications for the 2024-2025 application cycle.

 All applicants to the Composition Area should apply to the music programs via this link at the main Rome School site.
 For submitting composition portfolios, we use the Acceptd platform.
 Please find us on Acceptd, and we will use that portal to contact all applicants for composition audition interivews (which are required for each degree program).